Manichandanasandaboina/Task/README.md

 1.First we have to import opencv library

    import cv2

-2.cv2.VideoCapture(0):It initializes a video capture object.
-The argument 0 specifies that the default camera should be used for capturing video.
-If you have multiple cameras connected,you can specify the index of the camera you want to use
+2.Initializing Video Capture:

 video = cv2.VideoCapture(0)

+This creates a VideoCapture object named video that captures video from the default camera (index 0).
+You can change this index to specify a different camera if you have multiple cameras connected.

+3.Checking if Camera is Opened:

 if (video.isOpened() == False):
     print("Error reading video file")

-3. it checks  the video capture object is successfully initialized.
-If it fails to initialize, it prints an error.
+This checks if the camera is successfully opened.
+If it's not, it prints an error message.

+4.Setting Resolutions:

 frame_width = int(video.get(3))
 frame_height = int(video.get(4))

-size = (frame_width, frame_height)

-4. Defining the size ( width & height) of the vedio frame
+These lines retrieve the width and height of the frames captured by the camera.

+5.Setting Video Writer:

-result = cv2.VideoWriter('M.avi',
+result = cv2.VideoWriter('M.avi', cv2.VideoWriter_fourcc(*'MJPG'), 10, size)
-                         cv2.VideoWriter_fourcc(*'MJPG'),
-                         10, size)

-5. The output is saved in filename.avi
+Here, a VideoWriter object named result is created.
+It specifies the output filename ('M.avi'), the FourCC code for the codec (MJPG), the frames per second (10), and the frame size.

+6.Capturing and Writing Frames:

 while(True):
     ret, frame = video.read()
     if ret == True:
         result.write(frame)
         cv2.imshow('Frame', frame)
         if cv2.waitKey(1) & 0xFF == ord('s'):
             break

-    # Break the loop
     else:
         break

-6.Now, here in the while loop it captures each  frames from the video stream until a break condition is met.
+This loop captures frames from the camera, writes them to the video file, and displays them.
+Pressing the 's' key stops the process.

+7.Releasing Resources:

 video.release()
 result.release()
 cv2.destroyAllWindows()

+Finally, after the loop exits, the video capture and video write objects are released, and all OpenCV windows are closed.

+8.Printing Success Message:

 print("The video was successfully saved")

+This line prints a success message after the video is saved.

 ## Output